Top 10 Best Cornerbacks in NFL History

 The Top Ten

-Lined up against the best receiver around all parts of the field from his second year all the way through 2012, there is absolutely no other cornerback that has ever done that for that long.
-He also had the best ever season for a cornerback in 2006.
+Lined up against the best receiver all over the field from his second year through 2012, there is absolutely no other cornerback who has ever done that for so long.
+He also had the best season ever for a cornerback in 2006.
 If you had to pick a corner to start your franchise, this would be him because no other corner did what he did for as long as he did it.

 Rod Woodson had to move to safety much earlier, and Deion was mediocre towards the end and couldn't tackle.
 Rod and Deion in their prime were equal but cannot compare to Champ's body of work and production over time.
 Like I said, that's because he lined up against the best for 12 years, all by himself.
 Other corners can say they did that for maybe 5-6 years.